JexxyPL/JexxyPL.github.io/README.md

-A website I made for me using React.js framework.
-For studying i guess
+A website I've made for myself while learning React to track my progress in both React and CSS (and maybe other languages).